Vegan Foods High In Leucine for Muscle Strength, Exercise, & Health

 Leucine content: ~ 0.95g per 100g

-Other nutrients: An excellent source of plant-based protein with around 25 grams per 100 grams.
-It also contains It also contains iron, calcium, selenium, and other nutrients.
+Other nutrients: An excellent source of plant-based protein with around 25 grams per 100 grams, seitan rocks iron, calcium, selenium, and other essential nutrients.

 Why it’s great: Seitan has a meaty texture, making it a favorite among plant-based eaters looking for high-protein meat substitutes.